stridecolossus/JOVE/docs/blog/part-1-intro/generation.md

 * The various tokens prefixed by the hash character are Velocity directives whose purpose should be fairly self-evident.

-* The purpose of the `IntegerEnumeration` is explained in the next chapter.
+* The purpose of the `IntEnum` is explained in the next chapter.

 The line that actually generates a enumeration constant might be slightly confusing at first glance due to white-space constraints.
 The following fragment expands the `if..else..end` directive to illustrate the logic, adding a comma between each constant and a semi-colon after the final value: